Suggestion: Watch the 10 minutes video tutorial before reading this article

 - CAS (China Association of Standardization)

 GB standards are Chinese national standards that assure that your products comply with everything from labeling, safety, usage, and more.
 Worth mentioning is that GB standards do not only exist for physical products, but also for services.

-85% of the standards are voluntary while the remaining 15% are mandatory.
-Following voluntary standards might not be negative whatsoever, as this can enhance the brand of your product.
+85% of the standards are voluntary while only 15% are mandatory.
+With that said, following voluntary standards is not negative whatsoever as this can enhance the brand image of your product.

-Most GB standards have derived from Western ISO standards, you need to test your products to able applying for the CCC mark, for example.
+Most GB standards have derived from Western ISO standards, you need to test your products to able to apply for the CCC mark, for example.
 This makes registration easier as your products most likely already comply with regulations in the US and/or Europe.

-Local designated test labs also use GB standards, when determining whether your products are compliant to be used on the Chinese market.
+Locally designated test labs also use GB standards when determining whether your products are compliant to be used in the Chinese market.

 If you need help to test your products and with a consultation about GB standards, feel free to contact us by email or by writing a comment below.